mark-jordanovic-lewis/chatterer/configurableNode/README.md

 - should have a set of conductor functions that direct communications between relevant channels (written by the user-programmer)
 - should handle a set of http requests
   - ie/ be coherent with std REST APIs, externally
-- Be able to consume external APIs via specialised composers
+- Be able to consume external APIs via specialised composures
 - The

 ## Components
 #### Chatterer
-- Chatterers should be flexible enough to instantiate other composers based in input
+- Chatterers should be flexible enough to instantiate other composures based in input
 - Should handle http requests like a std Go Handler interface
 - Can form the initial stage of some processing pipeline for a response